dtomassi/Code-Generation-Classification-QA/code-embeddings/code/how-to-use-the-models/README.md

-# How to Use the Embeddings Models
+# How to Load in the Models
 ## Word2Vec
 To use either of the Word2Vec models using the gensim library, include the following: